A Methodist's Musings

 My mother’s favorite story to read to me was "The Berenstain Bears and the Messy Room."
 She read it so often, that, looking back now, I realize she was trying to send me a message.
 The story is a lesson about clean rooms and tidiness.
 The introduction warns:

-"When small bears forget to pick up, store and stash,
+"When small bears forget to pick up, store and stash, Some of their favorite things end up in the trash."

 The crisis in the story comes when Mama Bear gets fed up with the mess in Brother and Sister's room.
 It goes this way: